Linux – Systemd and its Components

 Once the system is successfully booted, the sysvinit process continues to run and waits for special commands like ‘shutdown’, which are used to shut down a Linux system.
 That means now the task of the sysvinit process is to gracefully shutdown the system.
 For many years, the sysvinit remained a perfect system to bring up and shutdown Linux-based systems.
 But as time passed by, the system became slow and inflexible, especially for modern-day computers.

 So, in 2010 systemd was proposed to replace the widely used sysvinit system.
-Both systems have their own advantages but at last, it was decided to use systems in place of sysvinit system.
+Both systems have their own advantages but at last, it was decided to use systemd in place of sysvinit system.

 How to install systemd